Web ComponentsNew

 yarn add @nordhealth/themes

-Bundling #
+Bundling

 Bundling and transpiling are considered application concerns.
 We cannot anticipate all requirements, loading strategies, and so on.
 So we publish our components as ES modules, written for modern browsers.
-These can then be bundled, tree shaken, and optimised by individual applications.
+These can then be bundled, tree shaken, and optimized by individual applications.

 To import all components: